superfly/docs/going-to-production/the-basics/production-staging-isolation.html.md

 ## Staging Organization

-Create additional organizations for &quot;staging&quot; or &quot;testing&quot; environments to fully isolate them from the production environment.
+Create additional organizations for "staging" or "testing" environments to fully isolate them from the production environment.

 ```cmd
 fly orgs create <my-org-staging>